Links on Android Authority may earn us a commission. Learn more.

 This software doesn’t support all Android devices, so make sure to do your research before investing in new hardware!
 The same goes for any other strategy in this article.
 Read around and ideally look for videos of people doing what you need to do with the precise same devices.

-Let us know how you get on in the comments down below, and be sure to share your own solutions.
-It’s time for technology to step up and help us get through this difficult time together.
+Let us know how you get on in the comments down below, and be sure to share your own solutions for how to set up a conference call with family.
+It’s time for technology to step up and help us get through this difficult time together!